-This 2018 McGill/UC San Diego rodent study was on the dentate gyrus area of the hippocampus:
+This 2018 Nevada rodent study was on acetyl-L-carnitine’s action in the brainstem:

 “We examined age-related changes in the efficiency of synaptic transmission at the calyx of Held, from juvenile adults (1-month old) and late middle-age (18- to 21-month old) mice.
 The calyx of Held synapse has been exploited as a model for understanding excitation-secretion coupling in central glutamatergic neurons, and is specialized for high-frequency transmission as part of a timing circuit for sound localization.

 Our observations suggest that during aging, there is neuronal cell loss in the MNTB [Medial nucleus of the trapezoid body, a collection of brainstem nuclei in an area that’s the first recipient of sound and equilibrium information], similar to previous reports.
 In remaining synapses of the MNTB, we observed severe impairments in transmission timing and SV [synaptic vesicle] recycling, resulting in timing errors and increased synaptic depression in the calyx of Held synapse.
 These defects reduce the efficacy of this synapse to encode temporally sensitive information and are likely to result in diminished sound localization.

 We orally administered ALCAR for 1 month and found that it reversed transmission defects at the calyx of Held synapse in the older mice.

 These results support the concept that facilitators of mitochondrial metabolism and antioxidants may be an extremely effective therapy to increase synaptic function and restore short-term plasticity in aged brains, and provide for the first time a clear mechanism of action for ALCAR on activity-dependent synaptic transmission.“

 Human brainstem research is neglected, as noted by Advance science by including emotion in research.
 Evidence from such research doesn’t play well with beliefs in the popular models and memes of human cerebral dominance.